 It was launched in 2013 so it’s more likely that whatever Wix originally offered was just getting going.

-Today, Wix allows you to add a massive range of their applications on your website (including social media widgets) as well as countless more by third party developers.
+Today, Wix offers a massive range of add ons to your website (including social media widgets) as well as countless more by third party developers.

-They have clearly tried to think of everything, from music promotion (yep, that’s right, you can display tracks with an integrated music player), to booking & events engines (Wix Bookings and Wix Events), and all manner of social media feeds to name a few.
+They have clearly tried to think of everything you need, from music promotion (yep, that’s right, you can display tracks with an integrated music player), to booking & events engines (Wix Bookings and Wix Events), and all manner of social media feeds to name a few.

 Some of the applications on offer don’t have 5 out of 5 stars so definitely check user reviews, especially on third party apps.